drubin/presentations/2017/devops-meetup-jenkins/index.md

   }
 }
 ```
+???
+- If 2 users commit at same time 2 jobs are triggered
+- Paralel is great; what if you have a single DB/environment?
+- Slow jobs queing up the system

 ---
 # Advice

 * Jenkins files should define workflows not every CLI command
-* Leverage exsisting build tools such as bash/make/* and wrap the flow in jenkinsfile
+* Leverage exsisting build tools such as bash/make/* and wrap the flow in Jenkinsfile

 ** Debugging**
 * Via PR's
-* Local jenkins docker image
+* Local Jenkinfile's docker image
 * via unit tested shared libaries
 * Manually creating a pipeline jobs
-* Slower itteration time
+* Slower iteration time

 ---
 class: center, middle